 Over the past 30 years, Bond University has developed a thriving journals program with a broad portfolio of faculty-run titles.
 At the helm is Scholarly Publications & Copyright Manager Antoinette Cass, who oversees Bond’s publishing initiatives.

-For Spartan Medical Research Journal (SMRJ), a publication outlet of the Michigan State University College of Osteopathic Medicine, the decision to move to Scholastica resulted from their need to both improve the journal’s editorial workflows and meet indexing requirements.
+Continuing with campus-based journal publishing examples, next, we highlight the Spartan Medical Research Journal (SMRJ), a publication outlet of the Michigan State University College of Osteopathic Medicine.
+For SMRJ, the decision to move to Scholastica resulted from their need to both improve the journal’s editorial workflows and meet indexing requirements.

-SMRJ migrated to Scholastica’s peer review system, digital-first production service, and fully-OA hosting platform.
-Moving to Scholastica enabled SMRJ to streamline its peer review and publishing operations, saving the team time and improving the experience of its editors, authors, and reviewers.
+SMRJ migrated to Scholastica’s peer review system, digital-first production service, and fully OA hosting platform.
+Transitioning to Scholastica enabled the journal’s editors to streamline their peer review and publishing operations, saving the team time.
+It also helped them improve the experience of their submitting authors and reviewers.

 Precision Nanomedicine reaches its indexing goals with the help of Scholastica

-Among the keys to their success has been prioritizing applying to leading academic indexes, which PRNANO’s Editor-in-Chief Lajos (Lou) Balogh and Managing Editor Georgette B. Salieb-Beugelaar said they were able to do quickly and efficiently with the help of Scholastica.
-In a blog interview about their experience successfully applying for Scopus indexing, they discussed how using Scholastica for peer review and publishing enabled them to streamlined journal operations so they could scale their publishing efforts more quickly and focus on fulfilling indexing requirements.
+PRNANO’s Editor-in-Chief Lajos (Lou) Balogh and Managing Editor Georgette B. Salieb-Beugelaar said integral to their success was their ability to quickly apply for and automate deposits to leading indexes with the help of Scholastica.
+In a blog interview about their experience successfully applying for Scopus indexing, they discussed how using Scholastica for peer review and publishing enabled them to streamlined journal operations so they could scale their publishing efforts more efficiently and focus on fulfilling indexing requirements.

 “First, we applied to DOAJ, which provides the credibility you need early on,” said Balogh.
 “This was very easy with Scholastica because the journal website template has a place for all the necessary information.
 And, once a journal is admitted to the DOAJ, Scholastica offers an integration to start indexing new articles automatically.”

 From there, the editors set their sites on Scopus, officially becoming part of that index in 2022.
-And they plan to continue working on discovery initiatives.
+And they plan to continue working on discovery initiatives moving forward.
 PRNANO is using the built-in analytics suite in Scholastica’s OA publishing platform to track their readership and guide strategic publication planning.

 Survey Practice uses Scholastica to publish rolling articles and issues

 As the official journal of the American Association for Public Opinion Research, Survey Practice must maintain a swift time to publication to make the latest survey research findings available to scholars and practitioners in the field.
-So when the journal’s editors realized they were starting to develop a backlog of articles waiting to be published, they knew it was time for a change.
+So, in 2017, when the journal’s editors realized they were starting to develop a backlog of articles waiting to be published, they knew it was time for a change.

 When Amaya found Scholastica, she realized she could get a seamlessly integrated peer review system and OA publishing platform with the functionality Survey Practice needed to publish articles on a rolling basis and combine them into issues at the end of each year.

-Recognizing article production as one of their most time-consuming tasks, the Survey Practice team also decided to move to Scholastica’s digital-first production service to eliminate manual work and save time.
+Recognizing article production as one of their most labor-intensive tasks, the Survey Practice team also decided to move to Scholastica’s digital-first production service to eliminate manual work and save time.

 “Previously, we had our copyeditors format in HTML and then separately format in PDF and upload those to our old site.
 Now, Scholastica formats our articles in HTML and generates a PDF for download on command,” said Amaya.
 “So we can provide a quality reading experience with less work for our editors.”